 From the Get-Go!

 It is true playing golf with someone opens up a window to a person’s true character and does build a closer relationship.
 However, bosses have to be very careful with this very powerful tool.
-In the right hands and used for the right reasons business golf can solve a lot of personnel issues and improve productivity.
+In the right hands and used for the right reasons business golf can solve a lot of personal issues and improve productivity.
 Used incorrectly or outside the standard procedures outlined in playing business golf the golf outing could cause more problems than initially were there before the round of golf.
 So, from the beginning use caution, but have fun.

 How a Boss Should Play